 Previously, I was a research assistant at the Computational Social Science department at GESIS.
 During this time, I worked on my Ph.D. where I investigated the effects of network structure on ranking, network inference, and human navigation.
 I worked with my supervisors Claudia Wagner and Markus Strohmaier, and colleagues Fariba Karimi, Florian Lemmerich and Philipp Singer.

-I changed my name to Lisette Munz as of date September 2019.
-However, I will keep my maiden name for academic/publication purposes, and use my new name for legal purposes mainly in Germany.
+I changed my name to Lisette Munz.
+However, I will keep my maiden name for academic/publication purposes, and use my new name for legal purposes mainly in Europe.

 My maiden name consists of 4 names: 2 first names and 2 last names.
 This is common in the LatinX community.
-In my publications you will see a hyphen in between my two last names.
-Though, it is not official, I do it because otherwise my name gets messed up by certain algorithms.
+In my publications, I use three names: my first first-name, and my two last-names hyphenated.
+Hence, my full last name (for publications and citations) is Espín-Noboa.